 sudo su - magento

-- Download magento file to start installation, enter
+- Download Magento file to start the installation, enter

 composer create-project --repository-url=https://repo.magento.com/ magento/project-community-edition /opt/magento/public_html

 - Copy key from your Magento marketplace account store them in the auth.json file to have the same key when update installation.